-Autoscope.
-Our Autoscope system processes video input from a traffic scene in real time and extracts the required traffic data, including vehicle presence, counts, speed, length, time occupancy (percent of time the detection zone is occupied), average headway (time interval between vehicles) and flow rate (vehicles per hour per lane).
+Autoscope Video.
+Our Autoscope video system processes video input from a traffic scene in real time and extracts the required traffic data, including vehicle presence, counts, speed, length, time occupancy (percent of time the detection zone is occupied), average headway (time interval between vehicles) and flow rate (vehicles per hour per lane).
 Autoscope supports a variety of standard video cameras or can be purchased with an integrated video camera.
 For intersections, the system communicates with the intersection signal controller, which changes the traffic lights based on the data provided.
 In highway applications, the system gathers vehicle count and flow rates and detects anomalous incidents, such as stopped or wrong-way vehicles.
 In tunnel safety applications, Autoscope provides alerts to operators upon detecting stopped, wrong-way or slow moving vehicles and upon detecting pedestrians, debris or smoke.
 In any application, the data may also be transmitted to a traffic management center via the internet or other standard communication means and processed in real time to assist in traffic management and stored for later analysis for traffic planning purposes.

 The Autoscope system comes in two varieties.
-Autoscope Encore and its predecessor, Solo Terra, are our integrated units with a color zoom camera and a machine vision processing computer contained in a compact housing that is our leading offering in the North American market.
+Autoscope Encore is our integrated unit with a color zoom camera and a machine vision processing computer contained in a compact housing that is our leading offering in the North American market.
 Autoscope RackVision is our card only machine vision processing computer that is located in an intersection signal controller, control hub, incident management center or traffic management center that receives video from a separate camera.
 The RackVision and its variants are our top selling Autoscope products in international markets.
 Autoscope products offer digital MPEG-4 video streaming, high speed Ethernet interface, web browser maintenance and data and video over power line communications.

-RTMS.
-Our RTMS systems use radar to measure vehicle presence, volume, occupancy, speed and classification information for roadway monitoring applications.
+Autoscope Radar.
+Our Autoscope radar systems use radar to measure vehicle presence, volume, occupancy, speed and classification information for roadway monitoring applications.
 Data is transmitted to a central computer at a traffic management center via standard communication means, including wireless.
 Data can be processed in real time to assist in traffic management and stored for later analysis for traffic planning purposes.

-RTMS is an integrated radar transmitter/receiver and special purpose computer contained in a compact, self-contained unit.
+Autoscope radar is an integrated radar transmitter/receiver and special purpose computer contained in a compact, self-contained unit.
 The unit is typically situated on roadway poles and side-fired, making it especially well-suited for highway detection applications.

-CitySync.
-Our CitySync systems process video information gathered from the visible and infrared spectrum to perform ANPR for ITS, security, police and parking applications.
+Autoscope LPR.
+Our LPR systems process video information gathered from the visible and infrared spectrum to perform LPR for ITS, security, police and parking applications.
 Data is transmitted to other integrated systems or stored in onboard vehicle systems for later processing.
-Data can be processed to assist in traffic and parking management, tolling applications, real-time law enforcement and traffic alerts and stored for later analysis for traffic, security and commercial purposes.
+Data can be processed to assist in traffic and parking management, real-time law enforcement and traffic alerts and stored for later analysis for traffic, security and commercial purposes.

-At the core of each CitySync system is the JetBase software suite which runs the ANPR algorithms and related processes, including communications.
-JetBase operates with both non-proprietary and proprietary cameras.
+At the core of each Autoscope LPR system is the Autoscope Base software suite, which runs the LPR algorithms and related processes, including communications.
+Autoscope Base operates with both non-proprietary and proprietary cameras.
 We offer a range of proprietary analog, high definition and intelligent cameras for both fixed and mobile systems.